Welcome to The Wonderful World of Depression Glass!

 Depression glass is clear or colored translucent glassware.
-It was distributed in Canada and United States during the time of great depression.
-Some food manufacturer and distributors wanted to put up an incentive to boost their sales.
-They came up with a piece of glassware enclosed in food boxes.
-Notable among this company was one of the leading donors of Depression glass.
+It was distributed in Canada and the United States during the time of the Great Depression.
+Some food manufacturers and distributors wanted to put up an incentive to boost their sales, so they came up with the idea of including a piece of glassware in food boxes.
+Notable among this company was one of the leading donors of Depression Glass.
 Movie theaters and businesses also hand out a piece of depression on entering into their offices.

 We are on open community of depression glass collectors and enthusiasts.
 Please feel free to contact us and send in photos and questions.
 We are the official website for all this fun within this great American glass ware.

 The glass name was derived from the period of time it was manufactured and handed out.
-It was around the time of great depression.
-Great depression was a period when the world economy hit the lowest low.
+It was around the time of the Great Depression.
+The Great Depression was a period when the world economy hit the lowest low.
 Most of the businesses run bankrupt and majority of company fold up.
 It was a time when there is little economic activity and many people are very poor and without any jobs to sustain them and their families.

 Depression glass was made in the early period of the nineteen century precisely between 1920s and 1930s.
 The precious glass was produced for the use of masses during the period of depression.
 It was made affordable so that everyone can afford it.
 These glasses were also made very cheaply.
 The standard and quality of the product was very low.

 Another name that is used synonymous with Depression is recession.
 There was economic decline in the country of US, Canada, UK and most parts of the world.
 As a result of economic decline, trade and industrial activity was reduced to the barest minimum.
 Many people were unemployed.
 This had enormous impact on other aspects of economic, food, tourism, theater, etc.